 Personal evidence from Pacific people given to the Royal Commission can be listened to online:

-Public hearings: Tulou: Our Pacific voices: Tatala e Pulonga.
+Public hearings: Tulou: Our Pacific voices: Tatala e Pulonga

 Warning: Much of the content presented at the hearing covers details of abuse that may raise difficult emotional issues.